A hyperbolic model for two-layer thin film flow with a perfectly soluble anti-surfactant: Numerical experiments

 \subsection{The Riemann problem for Case 1}

 For this test case, we choose our initial data of the form

 Once the root of the nonlinear algebraic equation \eqref{eq: 5.2} is obtained, one can produce the exact Riemann solution based on the relations discussed in Section \ref{sec: 5}.
 The solution structure for this case is given by $J_1+R_2+J_3+S_4$, see \ref{RP-pic}.
-We compare our solutions with the result of the first-order Godunov and Lax-Friedrichs scheme.
-We choose the grid sizes to be $\Delta x= 8.75\times 10^{-2},~4.37\times 10^{-2},~ 2.18 \times 10^{-2},$ and $1.09\times 10^{-2}$.
-The numerical results suggest that for finer grid sizes, the Godunov scheme approximates the exact solution to the Riemann problem really well while the Lax-Friedrichs scheme remains highly diffusive compared to the Godunov scheme, see \ref{fig: case1_1}-\ref{fig: case1_3}.
+We compare our solutions with the results of the Lax-Friedrichs scheme.
+We choose the grid sizes to be $\Delta x= 8.75\times 10^{-2},~4.37\times 10^{-2},$ and $ 2.18 \times 10^{-2}$.
+The numerical results suggest that for finer grid sizes, the Godunov scheme approximates the exact solution to the Riemann problem really well, while the Lax-Friedrichs scheme remains more diffusive, see Figures \ref{fig: case1_1}-\ref{fig: case1_2}.
+This is a typical behaviour since it does not rely on the exact Riemann solver like the Godunov scheme.
 Asymptotic convergence of the Godunov scheme and the Lax-Friedrichs scheme can also be observed from the numerical results.